-Secondary school leavers may apply for University Grant Committee (UGC)-funded programmes and undergraduate programmes operated by the Open University of Hong Kong under the Joint University Programmes Admissions System (JUPAS).
+Secondary school leavers may apply for University Grant Committee (UGC)-funded programmes and undergraduate programmes operated by the Hong Kong Metropolitan University under the Joint University Programmes Admissions System (JUPAS).

 Full-time locally-accredited self-financing and subvented sub-degree and bachelor’s degree programmes not covered by JUPAS are listed in the Information Portal for Accredited Post-secondary Programmes (iPASS).

-For the 2019/20 academic year, there are about 172 full-time locally-accredited self-financing undergraduate programmes and 285 sub-degree programmes.
-Apart from local post-secondary programmes, students could also pursue Diploma Yi Jin Programme, non-local courses and various continuing and vocational programmes.
+For the 2023/24 academic year, there are about 176 full-time locally-accredited self-financing undergraduate programmes and 246 sub-degree programmes.
+Apart from local post-secondary programmes, students could also pursue Diploma of Applied Education, non-local courses and various continuing and vocational programmes.